hashchange/cloudypass/Readme.md

 Unless things have gone wrong on a fairly fundamental level, you will see an error message – either immediately or when you close Keepass.
 But if that doesn't happen, you can check the error log.
 It is located at

     [Local .kdbx database dir]\.admin\Logs\sync.error.log

+### Can Keepass databases be kept in other locations?

+You can open a database in a location where Cloudypass is not installed and use it normally.
+There won't be any malfunctions, warnings or error messages.
+The database just won't be synced.

+In theory, you can even set up multiple database folders, each containing a separate Cloudypass installation with its own configuration.
+E.g., you could use one folder for synchonization with Dropbox and another folder for synchonization with OneDrive.
+The Keepass triggers work for each of these installs, without duplication or adjustment.
+Whether anyone actually needs such a setup is debatable, but it would work.

 ## Background